JordyHers-org/flutter_resume_template/README.md

 <br/>

 The `flutter_resume_template` plugin provides a customizable resume template that can be easily integrated into a Flutter application.
-This plugin provides a `FlutterResumeTemplate` widget that takes four parameters, `withButtons`, `templateType`, `onEmpty()`, and `style`, to customize the template according to your needs.
+This plugin provides a `FlutterResumeTemplate` widget that takes four parameters, `withButtons`, `templateType`, and `onEmpty()`, to customize the template according to your needs.

 <br/>